-Further data supporting the concerns around the prevalence of reported violent and sexual crime and anti-social behaviour covering the 6 months February 2025 to July 2025 in and around the CIP area has been included in Annex 1.
+Further data supporting the concerns around the prevalence of reported violent and sexual crime and anti-social behaviour in and around the CIP area has been included in Annex 1.

 The prevention of public nuisance

 Chatham is a hot spot for alcohol related nuisance in the form of anti-social behaviour, street drinking, alcohol related litter, including broken glass, and public urination and defecation.